David Baker (biochemist): Awards

 the Feynman Prize in Nanotechnology (2004), and the Breakthrough Prize in Life Sciences (2021).

 In 2024, Baker was awarded half of the Nobel Prize in Chemistry for his work on protein design; the other half went to John M. Jumper and Demis Hassabis for development of AlphaFold, a program for protein structure prediction.

+In 2025, Baker was elected to the National Academy of Inventors (NAI) 2025 class of NAI fellows.